 When I was two years old, I contracted rheumatic fever.
 Too ill to be moved, the family doctor came to our home with his black medical bag and stayed with me all night.

 Nowadays, doctors no longer make house calls, and they are not free to do many other things that they think their patients need.
-Instead, they do what insurance companies pay for.
-Thousands of non-medical Medicare employees oversee this process.
+Instead, they do what Medicare pays for.
 Billions of dollars that once went directly to patient care now support a bloated Medicare bureaucracy.

-The rise of direct-access physicians began thirty years ago and is gaining popularity.
+The rise of direct-access physicians began thirty-five years ago and is gaining popularity.
 Direct-access doctors provide services that Medicare does not pay for.
 This movement has many critics, who assume that this will have a negative affect on patients’ access to care.

 It will take time to restore the traditional doctor-patient relationship, but make no mistake: a change is coming to patient care.
 A welcome change at last.